 1 cup chopped fresh red bell pepper or roasted, peeled, canned red pepper

-1 cup thinly sliced green onion (3 green onions, white and green parts)
+1 cup thinly sliced green onion (3 large green onions, white and green parts)

 6 hard-boiled eggs, chopped, optional